HyperCrowd/word-cluster-matrix/README.md

 A signature like this means someone is operating like a message bot using dynamic string replacement!

-[Please see the tests](tests/wordspace.js) for an example of how to use this package.
+[Please see the tests](tests) for an example of how to use this package.

-I'll be trying to get this package into ML/AI pipelines via [GPU.js](https://gpu.rocks/#/) soon!
+Tensorflow.js (Node GPU variant) is currently integrated, but not working.
+Hang tight, folks!